-Data were analyzed using R (version 4.2.1; R Core Team, 2020).
+Data were analyzed using R (version 4.2.1).
 Paired-sample t-tests were used to compare bench press performance (i.e., RTF) and motivation for the male only replication sample.
 Paired-sample t-tests were also used to statistically compare RPE, attentional focus, and song rating data between conditions for the mixed-sex sample.
 Where data failed normality checks (p < 0.05), a Wilcoxon signed rank test was conducted.
 Separate two-way mixed analyses of variance (ANOVA) were used to statistically analyze the interaction between sex and music preference on bench press performance and motivation.
-If Mauchly's test indicated violations of the sphericity assumption, Greenhouse-Geisser adjustments were made to the relevant F test.
+If Mauchly's test indicated violations of the sphericity assumption, Greenhouse-Geisser adjustments were made to the relevant F-test.
 Following any significant effects, Bonferroni post hoc pairwise comparisons were used.

-To evaluate the replication outcome, the following criteria were used: for the original study to be considered replicated, the replication effect must also be statistically significant and in the same direction as the original effect (Murphy et al., 2023).
-We also compared the original and replication effect size estimates using the TOSTER R package, (version 0.5.0; Caldwell, 2022).
+To evaluate the replication outcome, the following criteria were used: for the original study to be considered replicated, the replication effect must also be statistically significant and in the same direction as the original effect (Murphy et al., 2022).
+We also compared the original and replication effect size estimates using the TOSTER R package, (Caldwell, 2022, version 0.5.0).
 Simply, each effect size estimate was transformed into a z-score and a z-test was conducted.
-The significance level for all analyses was set at $\alpha < 0.05$ .
-The raw data and code for the analyses can be found at https://doi.org/10.17605/OSF.IO/T6ZSU.
+The significance level for all analyses was set at $\alpha < 0.05$.
+The raw data and code for the analyses can be found in the supplementary material.